 There are benches all around the pool, sited at the best view points, so you can pick your favourite and tuck in to your lunch whilst you sit and look out over the water, which mystically changes from blue, to green, then back again.

-And you don’t even need worry if you leave your picnic basket behind, my husband and I devoured a delicious ice-cream from the kiosk.
+And you don’t even need worry if you leave your picnic basket behind, my husband and I devoured a delicious ice-cream from the tearoom.

 A few weeks ago, my family and I decided to travel down from Dorchester and walk the Rodwell Trail in Weymouth.